 What’s in a line?
-A line is a continuous path through points with a beginning, middle, and end point.
+A line is a continuous path through points with a beginning, middle, and endpoint.
 Lines can be: thick or thin, solid or dashed or dotted, straight or wavy.
-Lines act alone or in relationships to other lines.
+Lines act alone or in relationships with other lines.
 Vertical lines run up or down.
 Horizontal lines run from left to right or across.
 Diagonal lines run at an angle.
 Parallel lines are lines that never meet.
 Intersecting lines are lines that cross each other.
 Perpendicular lines are lines that meet at a right angle (90 degrees).
-Lines can also be expressive and can show feelings as well as communicating properties.
+Lines can also be expressive and can show feelings as well as communicate properties.
 Look around you.
 Jets leave lines in the sky.
 Straws in sodas are an example of lines.
 Toothpicks are short straight lines.
-Your shoe lace is an undulating line!
+Your shoelace is an undulating line!
 You have lines on your fingertips.
 Highways and roads and rivers are lines on a map.
 Lines communicate ideas without words.
 Lines are suggestive.
 Lines can speak!
-Lines can measure.
+Lines can measure!
+Be a LINE watcher!

 Lines are everywhere!